 You get your own To-Do list at the end based on your answers to a series of questions.
 I think this is very clever and ClearScore get bonus points just because they had cute dog videos incorporated!
 It keeps you interested in the plan seeing all the little clips.
 Let’s be honest the plan asks lots of questions, but its worth sticking with it to get to that beneficial To-Do list!!!
 You can see mine here:

 I do worry about money and would say I have average money management skills.
-However I feel more educated after following the plan, not quite so worried about my finances, as I know what I can do to keep my credit score looking good!
+However I feel more educated after following the plan.
+Not quite so worried about my finances.
+As I now know what I can do to keep my credit score looking good!
 I have some useful suggestions to try out as well and articles to go off and read.
-The plan gives ideas about the types of cutbacks you can make - swapping hubbie to packed lunches is an important one I need to do soon and also switching energy providers for better deals as we have been with our current ones a long time.
+The plan gives ideas about the types of cutbacks you can make – swapping hubbie to packed lunches is an important one I need to do soon and also switching energy providers for better deals as we have been with our current ones a long time.

 I bet if you follow your To-Do list from any plan you try you will see a marked improvement in your credit score and your finances as a whole!
 Don’t get to the point you need to press the bankruptcy button get on top of your situation now.